vbatoufflet/goverview/README.md

 Installation
 ------------

-Please note that Goverview is currently under development and might not be as production ready as you want it to be.
+Please note that Goverview is no longer maintained.

 Please see [INSTALL.md](INSTALL.md) file for build instructions and installation procedures.